The main entry point to Kings Canyon is at Roads End, west of Fresno.

 are still a couple of restaurants and a pizza place in Squaw Valley but hours

-in the peak weekends of summer) at Grant
+in the peak weekends of summer at very odd hours) at Grant Grove

-Village (an expensive restaurant that mostly serves sandwiches during the day,
+Village (an expensive restaurant that mostly serves sandwiches,

 and a pizza place that is open only when you don't need it) and at Cedar

-Village (a fast-food place inside the hotel with a very basic menu).
+Village (a fast-food place inside the lodge with a very basic menu).

 - Kings Canyon's visitor information: 559-565-3341.